smapiot/piral/docs/specs/pilet-specification.md

 ### `preview`

-The `preview` property is a custom NPM field that is optional for a pilet.
+The `preview` property is a custom npm field that is optional for a pilet.

 The property contains a boolean value indicating whether the current pilet should be released as a preview independent of the information gathered from the semantic versioning.